-Syrah has a number of key management personnel on whom it depends to manage and run its business.
+Svrah has a number of kev management personnel on whom it depends to manage and run its business.
 From time to time, Syrah will require additional key personnel or operational staff.
 In addition, Syrah has certain obligations regarding employment of local labour.
-The loss of any key personnel, coupled with any inability to attract additional or replacement suitably qualified personnel or to retain current personnel, could have a material adverse effect on Svrah's operational and financial performance.
-This difficulty may be exacerbated given the remoteness of facilities, the lack of infrastructure in the nearby surrounding areas (in respect of the Balama Graphite Operation), and the shortage of local, readily available skilled labour.
+The loss of any key personnel, coupled with any inability to attract additional or replacement suitably qualified personnel or to retain current personnel, could have a material adverse effect on Syrah's operational and financial performance.
+This difficulty may be exacerbated given the remoteness of facilities, the lack of infrastructure in the nearby surrounding areas (in respect of Balama), variability in production profiles and strategies in response to market conditions, the shortage of local, readily available skilled labour and global events/trends (such as the COVID 19 outbreak), including the national or regional governmental response to such events, which may impact a number of factors including but not limited to personnel availability, mobility and health and safety.
 A limited supply of skilled workers could lead to an increase in labour costs and Syrah being ultimately unable to attract and retain the employees it needs.
 When new workers are hired, it may also take a considerable period of training and time before they are equipped with the requisite skills to work effectively and safely.